MarouanLaroui/MarouanLaroui/README.md

 -->

 - 👨‍💻 Currently working on a Java app and a web application
-- ⌛ Currently learning Angular
+- ⌛ Currently learning Angular && nestjs
 <!--
 - 💬 Ask me about ...
 - 📫 How to reach me: marouanlaroui2000@gmail.com